Geospatial-Systems-CDT/NOVA/docs/user-guide/estimated-output-mvp-method.md

 This section describes how NOVA currently computes the Estimated output contribution values after an asset is connected to a selected substation.

-The current implementation utalizes calculations performed on the backend and returned to the UI.
+The current implementation uses calculations performed on the backend and returned to the UI.
 It is suitable for screening and demonstration, not for investment-grade engineering decisions.

 ## Implementation Location